 October 29 - November 8

-Be dazzled by the majestic Pyramids of Giza.
+Be dazzled by the majestic Pyramids of Giza in Egypt.
 See the modern library in Alexandria.
 Explore Philae Temple and High Dam at Aswan.
 Be awed by the spectacular Abu Simbel Temple.
 Cruise along the Nile River.
 See the tombs at the Valley of Kings and the Valley of Queens.
 Be perplexed by the hieroglyphics at Abydos Temple.
 Wander along with the columns at Luxor Temple, considered the gem of all temples.